TeamFAPS/PSVita-RE-tools/README.md

 	app/patch (YOU DO NOT NEED ASSETS TO USE THIS MODE) - Drop the game module into ux0:/app_em/<titleid> or ux0:/patch_em/<TITLEID>.
 They must be in their respective folder.
 They also must be PFS decrypted.
 	NOTE: IN ORDER FOR A NPDRM GAME TO BE DECRYPTED, appropriate work.bin must be located at ux0:/app_em/<titleid>/sce_sys/package/work.bin.
 This applies to both patches and base games.

+### WHEN MODDING YOU NEED THE self_auth.bin FROM THE BASE GAME!
+PLEASE DO NOT FORGET!

 --------------------------------------------------------------------------------

 PSVita-ELF-builder usage